-The generally accepted target for accessibility is Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
+The generally accepted target for accessibility is the latest version of Web Content Accessibility Guidelines (WCAG) Level AA.
 This may already be the standard specified in your organizational policy or it may be the legal requirement for your website.

 Note that in some cases, some Level AAA success criteria may be fairly easy to meet.
 For example, refining appropriate link text (2.4.4, Level A) and heading structure (2.4.10, Level AAA) may be easy to address together when revising content.